|

 30 Minutes one-on-one with Jen Midkiff.
 All levels are welcome, from the barest beginner to the aspiring novice to the experienced player looking for tips and tricks.

-Dot How to Build an Electric Bike To Programming Grid
+How to Build an Electric Bike

 time: Friday, 1:30 - 2:45 pm